trevor-the-developer/Freelance-AI/README.md

 # FreelanceAI - Smart AI Router for Development Work

-> **TL;DR**: A lightweight, intelligent AI routing system that automatically selects the best AI provider (Groq, Ollama)
+> **TL;DR**: A production-ready, intelligent AI routing system that automatically selects the best AI provider (Groq, Ollama)
 > for your development tasks.
-Features a CLI interface for instant code generation, debugging, and explanations with cost
+Features a comprehensive REST API, CLI interface, cost optimisation, and enterprise-grade
-> tracking and fallback capabilities.
+> monitoring with automatic failover capabilities.

 ## 🎯 **What is FreelanceAI?**

-FreelanceAI is a **foundational AI development assistant** designed to provide a **Warp Terminal-like experience** for .NET, frontend, and documentation development.
-This is our **lightweight MVP** that we'll expand into a full agentic workflow system.
+FreelanceAI is a **smart AI request routing service** built with .NET 8 that intelligently routes AI requests to the best available provider based on health, cost, rate limits, and performance.
+It provides a robust foundation for AI-powered development workflows with enterprise-grade reliability.

 ### **Core Vision**

-- 🚀 **Instant AI assistance** through CLI and API
+- 🚀 **Intelligent request routing** with automatic provider failover
-- 🧠 **Smart provider routing** with automatic fallbacks
+- 🧠 **Smart provider selection** based on health, cost, and performance
-- 💰 **Cost optimization** and usage tracking
+- 💰 **Advanced cost optimisation** and real-time usage tracking
-- 🔧 **Developer-focused** responses with production-ready code
+- 🔧 **Developer-focused** API with comprehensive monitoring
-- 🏗️ **Extensible foundation** for future agentic workflows
+- 🏗️ **Production-ready architecture** with extensible provider system
+- 📊 **Enterprise monitoring** with detailed analytics and reporting

 ---